dishikatalreja/dishikatalreja/README.md

 - 👋 Hi, I’m @dishikatalreja
 - 👀 I’m interested in web development, app development and cyber security
-- 🌱 I’m currently learning Java(Adv) and JavaScript
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me linkedin.com/in/dishika-talreja-a45850227

 <!---